-- 1. Hold a valid HNS Subscription Agreement

-- 2. Hold a valid COVID-19 Vaccine Agreement

-- 3. Pass a cold chain inspection

-- 4. Complete COVax{ON} registration and training

-- When a pharmacy is sold or the pharmacy operator relocates, a new COVID-19 Vaccine Agreement is required to reflect the new pharmacy operator or location.
+- 1. Hold a valid HNS Subscription Agreement - 2.
+Hold a valid COVID-19 Vaccine Agreement - 3.
+Pass a cold chain inspection conducted by the local PHU - 4.
+Complete COVaxon registration and training - When a pharmacy is sold or the pharmacy is relocated, a new COVID-19 Vaccine Agreement is required to reflect the new pharmacy operator or location's new OCP Accreditation number and updated ON# of the pharmacy.
 An outdated agreement may delay COVID-19 vaccine ordering and delivery for the pharmacy.
+Pharmacy owners may contact the ministry to obtain an application for updating at OPDPInfoBox@Ontario.ca.

+Pharmacy staff must also be registered with the updated ON# as per the updated COVax{ON} agreement.
 After these requirements are fulfilled, pharmacies may order publicly funded COVID-19 vaccines at no cost through a designated pharmaceutical distributor.
 Some vaccines may only be available through the local public health unit (PHU).
 Vaccine ancillary supplies (e.g., needles, syringes) may also be ordered from vaccine distributors; however, these supplies may not arrive at the same time due to different delivery requirements.